VaidhyaMegha/vaidhyamegha-knowledge-graphs/docs/open_knowledge_graph_on_clinical_trials/Article.md

 # Abstract

-Using any clinical trial id from across the globe find the associated diseases, interventions, research articles and genes.
-Also discover relationships between various medical topics through co-occurrences in articles.
-Query the graph using SparQL from cli or GraphQL using any API client  tool ex: Postman or curl
+Knowledge graphs, semantic web and related topics have garnered considerable interest recently.
+Knowledge graphs are considered generally as a natural/intuitive form of knowledge representation and also as a queryable repository of knowledge.
+Several knowledge graphs have been built in several domains including medicine and its subdomains.
+On clinical trials, the research engine, of innovation in medicine, very few attempts have been made.
+This paper presents methods and techniques to build a knowledge graph for clinical trials.
+Such that,using any clinical trial id, from across the globe, we can find the associated diseases, interventions, research articles and genes.
+This paper demonstrates way to query this graph using SparQL from command-line or GraphQL using any API client tool ex: Postman or curl.
+Also, we can discover relationships between various medical topics through co-occurrences in articles.

 # Introduction